googleworkspace/solutions/expenses-add-on/README.md

 update_time: 2019-08-12
 ---

-# Create expense reports directly from email receipts

-_Allow your employees to directly import expense report information from their email._

-## Description

 Simplify how your employees do expense reporting with a Gmail Add-on and Google Sheets.
 Anytime a user receives an email receipt, they can open the add-on which automatically contains relevant information about the expense.
 Users can edit that information and then submit the form to log